james-stevens/giant-dns/README.md

 - Can saturate 100Mb/s Ethernet with DNS responses
 - Accepts updates using a push journal-stream (not included in this demo)

+It can handle 1000s of small domains (test to 250K), or a few really large domains (like this demo), or anything inbetween.
+Maximum memory optimisation is achieved with a small numnber of large domains that consist mostly of delegations.

 ## This Container

-This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 6Gb of RAM to run in.
-Total 144,004,517 names.
+This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 10Gb of RAM to run in.
+Total 173,919,049 names

+COM - 1666828823 - Thu Oct 27 00:00:23 UTC 2022
+NET - 1666742427 - Wed Oct 26 00:00:27 UTC 2022

-GLUE record mode has been set to "promiscuous", so all GLUE records will be included in all responses whether the `NS` is in `COM` or `NET`.
+GLUE record mode has been set to "promiscuous", so all GLUE records will be included in all responses whether the SLD or `NS` is in `COM` or `NET`.
+You can disable this by removing the `-a` flag in `bin/start_giant_dns`.

 All you need to do is run `./dkmk` to build the container, then `./dkrun` to run it.

 By default, it's configured for one fork - set the environment variable `GIANT_FORKS=<n>` to get `<n>` forks, if you have more CPU cores you wish to utilise.
+More forks will also use more memory.

-On my Lab server it takes the container about 6 mins to load up COM & NET.
+On my Lab server it takes the container about 1 min 10 seconds to load up COM & NET and be ready to answer queries.

 Set environment variable `GIANT_SYSLOG_SERVER` to an IP Address if you want to syslog to a server, default is `stdout`.

+## Discussion of Memory Over-Allocation

+It looks like the `musl-libc` `malloc` can lead to excessive memory (https://musl.openwall.narkive.com/J9ymcXt2/what-s-wrong-with-s-malloc)[over allocation].

+I've run `giant_dns` with `valgrind` and I'm pretty sure the memory usage reported at start-up is correct.
+This reports about 5.5Gb - so the 10Gb reported by `ps` represents a very significant over-allocation.

+There's probably a better `alloc` library I could use, but I've not really spent time looking into this.

 ## Example